Safety of cycling infrastructure: Safety in numbers effect

 There is evidence that one of the main factors influencing the individual safety of cyclists is the number of cyclists using the roads, commonly called the safety in numbers effect.
 Cycling facilities increase the perception of safety, leaving aside the evidence supporting or detracting from their actual risk.
 Cycling increases on routes with cycling facilities, particularly if they are separated cycle tracks.
 With greater numbers of cyclists in relation to motorists, the safety in number effect is seen.

 Detractors argue that the most prominent examples of "successful" cycle networks were implemented in towns that already had significant numbers of cyclists.
 In the Netherlands, for example, drivers know to expect a high volume of cyclist traffic and bicycle paths are widespread and (in the cities) closed to scooters.
 Due to this expectation, some argue, the number of car-bike collisions with serious consequences is not alarmingly high in the Netherlands.
 In such cases, it is speculated that an existing large cycling population might already exert a "safety in numbers" effect, and it is this, rather than their diversion onto off-road tracks, that accounts for the better safety record.
 More people might start cycling if the perceived safety of doing so improved sufficiently.

 Bhatia and Wier caution against the "Safety in Numbers" hypothesis, because it is unsubstantiated.
 The claim that larger numbers changes motorist behaviour is judged as premature and the authors urge better research into the topic.
+A 2019 study of the relation between bicycling rates and road safety concluded that 'more bicyclists on the road is not as important as the infrastructure we build for them'.